robdrimmie/imtg/devlog/rmd/project.md

 *NOTE:* This list is not a commitment to you, it is a reference for me.
 There is no guarantee that any of these items will be implemented.

 ## big tasks (not prioritized, but a little bit preference-ized)
+- 20230119, 1951 entry. it was not the first timestamp for that date so that full string won't get a hit
+  - implement the progress character workflow described there.
+- make capacity a resource - calculate it when all the attributes are updated probably
 - 🟠 audit character progress workflow
  - ✅ reorder and revisit flow
  - ✅ get progressTileScores using the new Modifier percentToScore methods